 Policy & Guidance

-The Office of Management and Budget frequently publishes guidance to the federal agencies on how they should implement requirements defined in the Recovery Act.
-In addition, the Council of Economic Advisers issues reports to the President outlining the impact of the Recovery Act on the overall economy.
+The Office of Management and Budget frequently published guidance to the federal agencies on how the implementation requirements defined in the Recovery Act.
+In addition, the Council of Economic Advisers issued reports to the President outlining the impact of the Recovery Act on the overall economy.
 The guidance and reports are found below.

 The Office of Management and Budget also provided guidance on Recipient Reporting.

 Office of Management and Budget Guidance to Federal Agencies